Antoine-Bollinger/partez/README.md

 │   ├── Router/ (main router logic for the api)
 │   ├── View/ (set up a standardized response for every API request) │   └── Starter.php
+├── assets/
+│   ├── css/ (Contains scss files that will be compiled into css in the public/css folder, based on bricolo js automation) │   └── js/ (Contains typescript scripts that will be compiled into js in the public/js folder, based on bricolo js automation)
 ├── public/
 │   ├── css/
 │   ├── images/